Please protect these places and preserve their beauty for all who come after you. Leave no trace of your visit!

 Southern Utah is home to thousands of slot canyons.
 The below are all relatively easy to access and do not require ropes or climbing skills.
 There is often water in slot canyons, so bring shoes and shorts that can get wet.
 Be careful with the weather as distant rain storms can trigger deadly flash floods.

-10. Leprechaun Canyon - Glen Canyon National Recreation Area
+9. Neon Canyon - Glen Canyon Recreation Area

 Spooky Gulch, located right next Peek-a-Boo Gulch in the Escalante area, is one of the narrowest slot canyons on the list.
 You'll need to walk sideways to squeeze through long sections, and it can get crowded during peak times.
 It's best to visit early in the morning to avoid the crowds.